-The tissues within can become injured, deteriorate, and leave behind pain, loss of dexterity, and other complications.
+The tissues within can become injured, deteriorate, and experience pain, loss of dexterity, and other complications.
 The best defense against the progression of a carpometacarpal injury is an understanding of the anatomy involved, the signs and symptoms of an injury, and the treatment options available.

 Our hands are made up of some of the most delicate structures within our bodies.
-The smallest injury to these structures can have huge impacts on the functionality of our hands.
-Worse yet, if treated improperly, these injuries can leave us with chronic pain or even complete dysfunction of the structures which were affected.
+The smallest injury to these structures can have a huge impact on the functionality of our hands.
+If treated improperly, these injuries can leave us with chronic pain or even complete dysfunction of the structures which were affected.

 One of these structures, the carpometacarpal joint, is especially important to maintaining our hand dexterity as it is found within one of the most vital appendages on our bodies – the thumb.

-The carpometacarpal joint is a convergent point for various soft tissues, bone, and muscle which work together to coordinate the movements within our thumbs.
+The carpometacarpal joint is a convergent point for various soft tissues, bones, and muscles which work together to coordinate the movements within our thumbs.
 It is found at the base of the thumb and joins its structures to those of the palm and forearm.

-This delicate weave of tissue is composed of two bones:
+This delicate weave of tissue is composed of 2 bones:

-And in addition to the above, the carpometacarpal joint includes a range of soft tissues including nerves, arteries, tendons, and cartilage.
+The carpometacarpal joint also includes a range of soft tissues including nerves, arteries, tendons, and cartilage.
 These tissues are the most fragile.

 Cartilage provides cushion and lubrication allowing for a smooth interaction between the bones found in the thumb.
 Tendons attach the muscles to the bones.
 Arteries give these tissues a steady supply of blood.
-And nerves allow to stimulate the muscles in order to induce movements as well as communicate a feeling to the brain.
+And nerves allow stimulation to the muscles to induce movements as well as communicate a feeling to the brain.

 Together, these tissues form a cohesive structure that allows for the smooth range of movements of our thumbs.
-An acute injury or degenerative illness which impacts a single one of these tissues will upset the delicate balance and interplay between these tissues and create a world of unwanted symptoms.
+An acute injury or degenerative illness which impacts one of these tissues will upset the delicate balance and interplay between all of these tissues and create unwanted symptoms.
 If untreated, these symptoms can develop into much worse problems over time.